Local moving companies in Milwaukee

 • Weather: Although Chicago gets less snowfall than surrounding areas in the Midwest and the Great Lakes region, heavy snowfall could still affect your move in the wintertime.

 • State licensing: In Illinois, regulations on in-state moves and local movers are set forth by the Illinois Commerce Commission.
 To move household goods locally and intrastate, companies need to have a Certificate of Public Convenience and Necessity, so make sure the companies youโ€™re considering have one and that itโ€™s current.
-Make sure the moving company you use has a license before hiring.
+Before booking, ensure the moving company is officially licensed to handle your move.

-• Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
 For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Where to live in Chicago